darrikonn/computer_networking/assignments/pa2/README.md

 # HTTP server
-This is a simple HTTP server programmed in C. The C programming language was chosen to practice secure programming and understand the security implications of server programming.
+This is a simple HTTP server; programmed in C. The C programming language was chosen to practice secure programming and understand the security implications of server programming.<br/>
+The source of the program is one level above /src.
+The reason for that is because, the server will log its requests to a log file.

 ## Implementation
 The server was implemented in the aforementioned programming language C.<br/>
+The server allows the following requests: GET, POST and HEAD.
+There can be up to 256 parallel connections, where the connection can be persistent if the client requests it. <br/>
+The server can also accept queries to set the background color of the HTML page.</br>
+The server uses cookies to "remember" the last requested background color of the HTML page.<br/>
-The server accepts one command line argument: "port".
+The server accepts one command line argument: "port".<br/>
+**NOTE**: I chose the name "color" instead of "colour" for the color page.
+I thought it was more appropriate.

 ## Build
 To build the application, run the following command from the source of the program: